scott-the-programmer/android-file-backup/README.md

 }
 ```

-## Run the progress
+## Run commands

-To run the project as a command, please execute the followingf
+To run the project as a command, please execute the following

+### Create Backup

 ```bash
  ./bin/run create -s /path/to/copy/from -t /path/to/copy/to